wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-in-app-purchases.md

 | `"goods_tag"` | String | An optional tag to attach to the purchase. |

 > It's important the purchaseDetails *not* have a "total" attribute at all (with any value), if you use this option.

+#### Dynamic or updating item pricing

+Although Pico allows developers to update the price of thier items after launch, the Pico payment API does not currently provide a way for apps to query the current price of items.
+This unfortunately means if you plan to alter prices after release, you will need to record the current value of each item on your own game server and query them that way in your app.

 ### Option 2: Creating purchases with arbitrary amounts